|Tuesday, first day of term|

 “There’s no one else here yet, did you know?” asked Jack.
 “We’ve started the heating and aired your beds, and there’s milk in the fridge, but…”

 “Don’t worry, Jack.”
-Hilda ushered Ellie into the large entrance hall, Jack following behind with the cases.
+Hilda ushered Ellie into the large entrance hall, Jack following with the cases.
 “I told Karen they didn’t need to return until tomorrow or Monday.
-We can forage for ourselves until then, n’est-ce pas, Ellie?”
+We'll forage for ourselves until then, n’est-ce pas, Ellie?”

 Hilda surveyed Ellie’s shadowed face.
 Peace was needed tonight.
 “Thank you, Jack, but we’ll manage here.
 Ellie’s too weary for company right now.”